mikelemilia/ped-conformational-analysis/README.md

 ### Features

 As stated in the subsections of [Project specification](#project-specification), both tasks require the extraction of a set of features.
-To make the output files more understandable, regardless of the task, we decided to map them with this
-policy: one line one feature set.
+To make the output files more understandable, regardless of the task, we decided to map them with a ono to one policy, namely each line is a feature set.

 Clearly, this decision required some additions to each feature set:

-- regarding the first task, it was necessary to insert both model ID and number of residues
+- regarding the first task, it was necessary to insert both the model ID and the number of residues
-- regarding the second task, it was necessary to insert only PED ID
+- regarding the second task, it was necessary to insert the PED ID

 #### Extraction policies

-In order to make the code execution smoother, we thought to implement specialized functions for feature extraction.
-Since we didn't think it was useful to recalculate every time the features produced and stored inside data `model-features` or `ped-features` folder (depending on the task) during previous code run.
+In order to make the code execution smoother, we thought to implement specialized functions for feature extraction, since we didn't think it was useful to re-compute every time all features produced and stored inside data `model-features` or `ped-features` folder during previous code run.

 The extraction functions `extract_vectors_model_feature(...)` and `extract_vectors_ped_feature(...)`, allow to obtain different parts of the features file depending on the need.
 Specifically, once passed the data frame containing the feature matrix, it is possible to obtain:

-- all rows, or a specific rows subset from a certain column 'till the end
+- all rows, or a specific subset from a certain column 'till the end
-- all rows, or a specific rows subset between a certain interval
+- all rows, or a specific subset between a certain interval
-- all the rows containing a certain feature (i.e., RG, ASA, SS, etc ...)
+- all rows containing a certain feature (i.e., RG, ASA, SS, etc ...)
 - all the feature intervals as slices

 ### Classes